SAREC-Lab/sUAS-UseCases/usecases/supporting/SynchronizedTakeoff.md

 **Pre-Conditions**

 - Each UAV is on the ground ready to takeoff
-- Each UAV has been assigned a starting waypoint.
+- Each UAV has been assigned a unique starting waypoint a minimum_separation_distance to all other UAVs

 **Post Conditions**